 We recommend performing a regular roof maintenance check 1-2 times a year.
 This can be as simple as taking a few minutes to walk around your property and look at your roof.
 Check to see if anything looks out of the ordinary.

 If something does look amiss, you can always call a roofing contractor for a roof inspection.
-(Also, be on the lookout for our free roof maintenance guide coming out soon!)

 2. Have Roof Maintenance Work Done: